bgreenlee/sublime-github/README.md

 **The following commands require the Git plugin, available through the Package Manager.
 After installing, restart Sublime Text.**

 **Note:** These commands use the currently checked out branch to generate GitHub URLs.
-Each command also has a corresponding version, such as **GitHub: Blame (master)**, that always uses the master branch, regardless of which branch is checked out locally.
+Each command also has a corresponding version, such as **GitHub: Blame (default branch)**, that always uses the default branch configured in plugin settings, regardless of which branch is checked out locally.
+This default branch is set to **main**, and can be changed by editing the **default_branch** setting in Preferences > Package Settings > GitHub.
 All commands except **GitHub: Edit** have a corresponding "permalink" version too, like **GitHub: Blame (permalink)**, that uses the most recent commit on the current branch ([more info](https://help.github.com/en/articles/getting-permanent-links-to-files)).

 * **GitHub: Open Remote URL in Browser**